codereport/tacittalk/_posts/2025-04-10-Episode-xx.md

 ---
 layout: post
-title: "Episode 17: The Evolution of APL (1978 - HOPL I) 🟦"
+title: "Episode xx: APL Since 1978 (2020 - HOPL IV) 🟦"
 tags: [Text-to-Speech, Speechify, APL, HOPL]
 excerpt_separator: <!--more-->
 ---

-<br>In this episode, the paper The Evolution of APL (1978) presented at the first HOPL conference is read by the Speechify text-to-speech app.
+<br>In this episode, the paper APL Since 1978 (2020) presented at the HOPL IV conference is read by the Speechify text-to-speech app.

 <!--more-->